 Here are a few basic rules to get you started

-6. To Feed or Not to Feed?
 Probably yes, especially those in pots.
 A liquid seaweed fertiliser is best as nutrient can be taken up through the foliage as well as through the roots.
 Don’t overdo it though.
 (Remember the last time you drank too much alcohol?)
 There is a propriety liquid box feed available from all good garden centres which maintains the nutrients in it help stave off box blight so it is worth investing in.
 Mature specimens, such as at Levens, don’t need individual attention but will certainly benefit from any fertilising or mulching which is applied to surrounding flower beds and many gardeners including myself swear by blood, fish and bone as a good all round slow release fertiliser.

 The United Kingdom too small for you?
 Topiary Today covers the rest of the world including some of those fantastic Italian gardens.